Ricette di Sicilia

 - 4

-Add the cinnamon and mix until evenly distributed.
+Add the cinnamon and mix thoroughly to infuse the spice evenly.

 - 5

-With lightly oiled hands, shape the mixture into small oval biscuits and place them on a baking tray lined with parchment paper.
+With lightly oiled hands, shape the mixture into small oval-shaped sweets and lay them out on a baking tray lined with parchment paper.

 - 6

-Bake in a preheated oven at 180°C for about 20 minutes, until lightly golden.
+Bake in a preheated oven at 180ยฐC for about 20 minutes, until golden.

 - 7